 * I don’t make any money from the books that I recommend.
 My reviews are solely based on wanting to let people know what’s out there and could be helpful to them.

-GSA Network operates the GSA Network of California, which connects over 900 clubs across the state, the National Association of GSA Networks, which unites 40 statewide networks of GSA clubs, and GSAs Unite, an online campaign and petition platform supporting youth organizers across the country.
+As I described in my post about GLSEN (another organization that provides support to GSA’s), the GSA Network is one of two organizations that helps to set-up, advocate for, and provide resources to individual GAS clubs, The GSA Network operates the GSA Network of California, which connects over 900 clubs across the state, the National Association of GSA Networks, which unites 40 statewide networks of GSA clubs, and GSAs Unite, an online campaign and petition platform supporting youth organizers across the country.
+(As far as I can tell, GSA’s were originally orchestrated and supported by the GSA Network, originating in California.
+It seems that GLSEN has stepped in as another agency that supports these clubs.)

-I first became aware of this movement from a viral video back in October 2010.
-Joel Burns, elected official, made a speech at a Fort Worth, TX city council meeting.
+I first became aware of the It Gets Better movement from a viral video back in October 2010.
+Joel Burns, an elected official, made a speech at a Fort Worth, TX city council meeting.
 He had been deeply troubled by several gay teens committing suicide and had a personal message he felt compelled to share with other teens that might be experiencing the same emotional pain.
 You can check out this powerful speech on YouTube.

 I honestly don’t know if he has any connection to the formal It Gets Better organization but, according to their website, they started up the month before Joel’s speech.
-Since that time, they have produced and collected many inspirational videos about why, even when things seem so hard as an LGBTQ youth, you need to hold on because when you grow up and are an adult, you can chart your own course, find a community that supports you for you, and feel like life is worth living.
+Since that time, they have produced and collected many inspirational videos, from famous people and regular people, about why, even when things seem so hard as an LGBTQ youth, you need to hold on because when you grow up and are an adult, you can chart your own course, find a community that supports you for you, and feel like life is worth living.